Paul Aiton: Catalans Dragons

 On 5 August 2015, Aiton decided not to sign a new deal with the Leeds Rhinos, instead moving on to play for France's biggest rugby league franchise the Catalans Dragons.
 Aiton said “I will always be honoured to have played for Leeds Rhinos but the opportunity to move to France from next season and be part of the Dragons was something that excited me at this stage in my career."
 He signed a three-year deal with the Dragons beginning in the 2016 season.

 Representative career

 In 2004, Aiton was selected to play for Papua New Guinea against Australia in a non-Test match.

 In 2007, Aiton played 3 matches for PNG during their end of season tour of Europe.

 Aiton was named in the Papua New Guinea squad for the 2008 Rugby League World Cup.

 He captained Papua New Guinea in the 2010 Four Nations tournament.

 He again played for Papua New Guinea in the 2013 Rugby League World Cup and 2017 Rugby League World Cup.

 Coaching career

 In 2021, Aiton was appointed assistant coach of the Papua New Guinea Hunters in the Queensland Cup.

+On 17 Nov 2023, Aiton was appointed head-coach of the Papua New Guinea Hunters in the Queensland Cup.